 From the garden where I collected these thoughts, I could hear the sounds of chants and gongs from the temple.
 And right beside me, was my new friend, and yet another Tibetan loving his time in India (and when I say loving his time, I really mean it).

 Dorjee was born and brought up in India, but that’s not the reason why he favoured and appeared to be so much in love with this county.
 It was his parents’ small narratives, I think, that let him decide, over the time, that India is not a country he would want to misjudge.

 According to him, India has given them the land & a place in the society, something much important and which can’t be overlooked.
 Our short, but detailed conversation, which started off with humble mentions of the Dalai Lama, soon found itself being derailed by the notorious descriptions of the time when China initiated its legendary cruelty in Tibet in 1949, and the people were forced to abandon their idyll.
 He shared his parents’ tough experiences about how they left everything behind and started a life, much alien to them, and in a land, whose customs and settings were nothing but simply outlandish.

-I think what he told me about his parents’ experiences and their journey to India doesn’t matter much, as how they gave their life a new meaning, just like thousands of other Tibetans living in different parts of India did.
+What he told me about his parents’ experiences and their journey to India doesn’t matter much, as for how they gave their life a new meaning, just like thousands of other Tibetans living in different parts of India did.

 “The best way to change our life

 is not by doing the best set of actions

 but, by changing the way we look at it”